INFORMATION IN A COMED ELECTRIC BILL

 ComEd also provides a usage profile to help customers understand their energy consumption patterns over time.
-It includes a graph showing monthly electrical usage over a 13-month period as well as a chart reporting average daily kWh used and average daily temperature for the current month, the previous month, and the previous year.
+It shows the monthly electrical usage for the previous 13 months and includes a chart reporting average daily kWh used and average daily temperature for the current month, the previous month, and the previous year.
 This information can assist customers in identifying those months in which to expect higher usage and higher utility bills.

-Customers can review two years of their account history by accessing their account on the ComEd website.
-They can also learn about ways in which they can save energy and money by visiting ComEd's Customer Affordable Reliable Energy (CARE) site.
+Customers can review two years of their account history by accessing their account on the ComEd website -- and learn about programs that can save them energy and money by visiting the Home Savings section of the website.
 Programs of special interest include: